FerryTempo/FTServer/docs/ferrytempo-defs-ferry-tempo-single-port-data.md

 ## NextScheduledSailing

-Seconds until next scheduled departure from the port.
+Date/time in epoch format of next scheduled departure from the port.
+Returns null if port has no scheduled sailing.

 `NextScheduledSailing`